DejanJoksimovic/jsScript/README.md

 ## Promise.race([...promises])
 returns a promise which resolves as soon as any of the input promises resolves and rejects as soon as any of the promises rejects.

+## Promise.any([...promises])
+rejects a promise only if all promises are rejected, otherwise it resolves

 ## Promise.allSettled method
 takes an array of promises and resolves once all of the promises have either resolved or rejected.
 Hence, promise returned by this method does not require catch callback as it will always resolve.
 The then callback receives the status and value of each promise in the order of their appearance.